kennymejia/kennymejia.github.io/about.md

 ## About Me

 Hello There!
 First and foremost, thank you for taking the time to look at my repository.
-I am a lifelong Newburgh, NY resident who has achieved so much with so little.
-I am a first generation college graduate.
-I attended Orange County Community College for the first two years of my educational journey.
+I am a lifelong Newburgh, NY resident who has achieved so much and wants to achieve so much more.
+I am a first generation college graduate and I attended Orange County Community College for the first two years of my educational journey.
 I transfered out of this college with a 3.5 GPA and with membership in the Phi Theta Kappa Honor Society.
 Marist College was where I graduated with my BS in Computer Science with a 3.7 GPA and with Magna Cum Laude Latin Honors.
 My concentration is in software development and the reason for this is rather simple, because I love to code!